 A Twitter spokesperson wouldn’t say much directly about Trump’s proposal, but did tell Digital Trends that the company suspended 166,513 accounts connected to the promotion of terrorism during the second half of 2018.
 Twitter’s policy doesn’t allow specific threats of violence or wishes “for the serious physical harm, death, or disease of an individual or group of people.”

 Twitter also frequently works to help facilitate investigations when authorities request information – but the company largely avoids proactively flagging banned accounts (or the people behind them) to those same authorities.
 Even if they did, that would mean flagging 166,513 people to the FBI – far more people than the agency could ever investigate.

 We reached out to Facebook to get details on how it might work with federal officials to prevent more mass shootings, but they didn’t get back to us.
 That said, the company has a tricky history when it comes to hate speech and privacy.
-Facebook has a detailed hate speech and violence policy, but the decision about whether to remove content or ban a user is left to subjective content moderators.

 Even if someone does post to social media immediately before they decide to unleash violence, it’s often not something that would trip up either Twitter or Facebook’s policies.
 The man who killed three people at the Gilroy Garlic Festival in Northern California posted to Instagram from the event itself – once calling the food served there “overprices” and a second that told people to read a 19th-century pro-fascist book that’s popular with white nationalists.